LinuxCommandLibrary

 CAVEATS

-Remote port assignment may be automatic if not specified.
+When --port is 0 (the default), the server assigns a random available port and prints the resulting public address on startup.
 Connection stability depends on network conditions.
 The secret must match the server's configured secret if authentication is required.
+Forwarded traffic is not encrypted by bore itself.

 SEE ALSO